Argentine stocks end day lower, gained 3 pct in '07

 The MerVal rose about 3 percent during the year, cutting gains since hitting a record high in October as fallout from the global financial crisis expanded.

-Among Friday's biggest losers was energy group Pampa Holding (PAM.BA: Cotización), which shed 3.2 percent to end at 2.43 pesos.
+Among Friday's biggest losers was energy group Pampa Holding (PAM.BA), which shed 3.2 percent to end at 2.43 pesos.

 "We had an unusual session as investment funds looked to close their annual positions, which meant share prices moved abruptly in the last minutes of trading," said Dionisio Corneille, trader at a firm that bears his name.